mrT4ntr4/Shakaal/README.md

 We added some functions such as checking for alive hosts by pinging them continously in another thread.
 The active hosts are saved in the **active_hosts.csv** file while the server is running and is deleted automatically after it stops as there were some inconsistency issues.

+As an AV evasion mechanism we built a python based binder that binds our malware with any regular jpg ,jpeg ,txt or mp4 file.
+Whenever the infected file is opened our malware replicates itself to "Windows\\Start Menu\\Programs\\Startup" in background to ensure that the malware is able to connect back to Control Server each time the machine is booted.

-PS: The exe size is less than 1 MB.
+PS: The malware exe size is less than 1 MB.

 ### List of Commands :
 - whoami